Universal algorithm for transforming Hamiltonian eigenvalues: Compiled UHET Algorithm

 \begin{lem}[Robust Phase Estimation~\cite{kimmel2015robust}] Let $k\in \mathbb{Z}_{>0}$.
 Suppose that one can perform two families of measurements, $(0,k)$-measurements and $(+,k)$-measurements, whose success probabilities for obtaining outcomes $0$ and $+$ respectively are given in terms of $\theta \in (-\pi, \pi]$ as

 where $\delta_0(k)$ and $\delta_+(k)$ satisfy

-Then for any allowed standard deviation $s>0$, an estimate $\hat{ \theta}$ of $\theta$ can be obtained with a root mean squared error smaller than or equal to $s$ by a classical computation with runtime $O(\mathrm{poly}K)$.
+Then for any allowed standard deviation $s>0$, an estimate $\hat{ \theta}$ of $\theta$ can be obtained with a root mean squared error smaller than or equal to $s$ with a time complexity of $O(1/s)$.
 This computation is a function of the numbers of successful $(0,2^{j-1})$-measurements and $(+,2^{j-1})$-measurements $(j\in \{1,\ldots ,K\})$, with both measurement choices being implemented $M_j$ times.
 Here, $M_j$ and $K$ are defined as

 \end{lem}

 This lemma is proven in Ref.~\cite{kimmel2015robust} (see Theorem 1 therein).
 We are now in a position to prove Theorem~\ref{alg2_vari}. \\

 {\bf Proof of Theorem \ref{alg2_vari}:} To begin, note that steps 2 to 5 of Subroutine \ref{subr::forgen} simulates the dynamics $e^{-iH'}$ using qDRIFT for the Hamiltonian $H'$ defined as